omeka/plugin-CsvImport/README.md

 non Dublin Core tags.
 * `test_automap_columns_to_elements.csv`: the same list with some Dublin Core attributes in order to automap the columns with the Omeka fields.
-* `test_automap_columns_to_elements.csv`: the same list with some Dublin Core attributes in order to automap the columns with the Omeka fields.

 To try them, you just need to check `Item metadata`, to use the default delimiters `,` and, for the second file, to check option `Automap column`.
 Note that even you don't use the Automap option, the plugin will try to get matching columns if field names are the same in your file and in the drop-down list.

-Two other files are available with [Csv Import Full]:
+Three other files are available with [Csv Import Full]:

 * `test_special_delimiters.csv`: a file to try any delimiters.
 Special delimiters of this file are: